ArmourZero/ArmourZeroShowcase/README.md

 - For Linux after download our files first you need to open apache server and copy the files to /var/www/html

 # How to use
 To test how the ArmourZero scanner works, simply fork this repository and integrate it into your ArmourZero Console.
 You'll be able to view real-time scans of the vulnerable web application along with the identified security issues.
+This is where you are able to see how ArmourZero AI Remediation generates remediation for you.

 The AI Remediations are applied on the secured version of the website, showcasing how ArmourZero AVM guides developers through fixing vulnerabilities effectively and securely.

 # ⚠️ Vulnerability 1: Command Execution